Pilfering, embezzlement, or outright fraud, are all ways assets may be misappropriated from a person’s estate.

 A personal representative of an estate is the individual trusted to administer an estate according to a deceased person's will.
 However, a personal representative ("PR") may take advantage of his or her role to exploit and/or misappropriate estate assets.

 Examples of PR misappropriation or exploitation may include:

 - using his or her status to buy estate assets from the estate for less than fair market value;

 - transfer estate assets (like a deceased's car) from the estate into his or her own name;

 - removing a deceased person's personal assets from the estate without the consent or knowledge of beneficiaries;

-(c) Utilizing estate monies to pay for personal expenses not related to administration of the estate.
+- utilizing estate funds to pay for personal expenses not related to the administration of the estate;

 Initial consultations are free of charge.